mercyzi/mercyzi.github.io/_pages/about.md

 # 🔥 News
-- 2025.03: &nbsp;🎉🎉 [2025.03] Our papaer "Improving Human-AI Collaboration in Medical Diagnosis with Combination Advice" was accepted by IEEE International Conference on Multimedia & Expo (ICME 2025).
+- 2025.03: &nbsp;🎉🎉 Our papaer "Improving Human-AI Collaboration in Medical Diagnosis with Combination Advice" was accepted by IEEE International Conference on Multimedia & Expo (ICME) 2025.

 # 📖 Educations